mechatroner/sublime_rainbow_csv/README.md

 Manual separator selection will override this setting for the current file.
 E.g. to disable on files larger than 100 MB, set `"rainbow_csv_max_file_size_bytes": 100000000`

+#### "use_custom_rainbow_colors"
+Use custom high-contrast rainbow colors instead of colors provided by your current color scheme

 #### "auto_adjust_rainbow_colors"
 Auto adjust rainbow colors for Packages/User/RainbowCSV.sublime-color-scheme
 Rainbow CSV will auto-generate color theme with high-contrast colors to make CSV columns more distinguishable.
 You can disable this setting and manually customize Rainbow CSV color scheme at Packages/User/RainbowCSV.sublime-color-scheme
 Do not customize Packages/User/RainbowCSV.sublime-color-scheme without disabling the setting, it will be rewritten by the plugin
+This option has effect only if "use_custom_rainbow_colors" is set to true

 #### "rbql_backend_language"
 RBQL backend language.